 Pathways for triacylglyceride synthesis.
 Triacylglycerides (triglycerides) are synthesized by virtually all cells.
 The major tissues for TAG synthesis are the small intestine, the liver, and adipocytes.
 Except for the intestine and adipocytes, TAG synthesis begins with glycerol.
 Glycerol is first phosphorylated by glycerol kinase and then activated fatty acids (fatty acyl-CoAs) serve as substrates for fatty acid addition generating phosphatidic acid.
 The phosphate group is then removed and the last fatty acid is added.
 In the small intestine, dietary TAGs are hydrolyzed to free fatty acids and monoacylglycerides (MAGs) prior to uptake by the enterocytes.
 The enterocyte MAGs serve as substrates for acylation in a two-step process yielding a TAG.
 Within adipose tissue there is no expression of glycerol kinase so the building block for TAG in this tissue is the glycolytic intermediate, dihydroxyacetone phosphate, DHAP.
 The DHAP is reduced to glycerol-3-phosphate by cytosolic glycerol-3-phosphate dehydrogenase and the remaining reaction of TAG synthesis are the same as for all other tissues.
 The enzyme acronyms are explained in the text below.

 The glycerol backbone of TAGs is activated by phosphorylation at the C-3 (sn-3) position by glycerol kinase.
 Glycerol kinase is encoded by the GK gene which is located on the X chromosome (Xp21.3) and composed of 23 exons that generate four alternatively spliced mRNAs.
 The acylation of glycerol-3-phosphate is the major pathway for triglyceride synthesis in most human cells.
 Once formed, glycerol-3-phosphate is acylated at the sn-1 position by one of a family of glycerol-3-phosphate acyltransferase (GPAT) enzymes that are expressed in either the mitochondria or in the endoplasmic reticulum, ER.
 The products of the acylation reactions are lysophosphatidic acids, LPAs.
 Lysophosphatidic acids are themselves potent bioactive lipids.
-The GPAT family includes the two mitochondrial genes (GPAM and GPAT2) and the two ER enzymes (GPAT3 and GPAT4).
+The GPAT family includes the two mitochondrial enzymes (encoded by the GPAM and GPAT2 genes) and the two ER enzymes (encoded by the GPAT3 and GPAT4 genes).
 The GPAM gene is located on chromosome 10q25.2 and is composed of 23 exons that generate two alternatively spliced mRNAs encoding the same 828 amino acid precursor protein.
 The GPAT2 gene is located on chromosome 2q11.1 and is composed of 22 exons that encode a 795 amino acid protein.
 The GPAT3 gene is located on chromosome 4q21.23 and is composed of 16 exons that generate three alternatively spliced mRNAs all of which encode the same 434 amino acid protein.
 The GPAT4 gene is located on chromosome 8p11.21 and is composed of 17 exons that encode a 456 amino acid protein.

 Adipocytes lack glycerol kinase and, therefore, triglyceride synthesis requires the utilization of DHAP for the backbone in these cells.
 Within the adipocyte cytosol, DHAP is converted to glycerol-3-phosphate via the action of the cytoplasmic version of glycerol-3-phosphate dehydrogenase which is encoded by the GPD1 gene.